-Canvass Communication B (CCB) form - please respond by 13 November 2023
+Canvass Communication B (CCB) form

-Canvass Communication B (CCB) forms addressed to 'The Occupier' will be sent by post around the 16 October 2023 to any properties which have not responded to their Canvass Form by the deadline or engaged with the house visit.
+Canvass Communication B (CCB) forms addressed to 'The Occupier' will be sent by post in October to any properties which have not responded to their Canvass Form by the deadline or engaged with the house visit.
 This form lists the names of the people who are currently registered at the address.
 A blank form will be sent if the property has no current registered electors.
 A response is required to this form even if there are no changes to report.
 Responses to this form can be made by any of the methods listed above.

 Service and anonymous voters